-I absolutely loved eating this cold every morning.
+I absolutely loved eating this cold every morning (you can also reheat, if preferred).
 I drizzled some maple syrup on top and then added some milk.
 It was the best oatmeal I’ve had in a while… and since the oats are pretty much baked in a pumpkin pie filling mixture (minus a lot of the fat), it truly does taste like pumpkin pie.
 You can also try topping it with nuts, whipped cream, or raisins.

 Baked Pumpkin Pie Oatmeal

 First, preheat your oven to 375 degrees.
-Then, in a large bowl, whisk together one 15oz. can pumpkin purée, 1/2 cup brown sugar, 1/2 tsp vanilla, 2 large eggs, 1/2 tsp salt, and 3/4 tsp baking powder.
+Then, in a large bowl, whisk together one 15oz. can pumpkin purée, 1/2 cup brown sugar, 1/2 tsp vanilla, 2 large eggs, 1/2 Tbsp pumpkin pie spice, 1/2 tsp salt, and 3/4 tsp baking powder.

 Whisk those ingredients together until smooth.

 Add 1.5 cups milk, and whisk until smooth again.
 This mixture is like a pumpkin pie custard, or very similar to the filling of a pumpkin pie! :D

 Add 2.5 cups rolled oats.
 I find that “old-fashioned” rolled oats work the best because they have more texture than quick or instant oats.

 Stir the oats into the pumpkin custard.

 Coat a baking dish with non-stick spray.
 Pour in the pumpkin oat mixture and bake for 45 minutes, or until the center is no longer wet and the edges are slightly golden brown.